sbt/sbt-header/README.md

 ))
 ```

 Note that you don't need to add comment markers like `//` or `/*`.
-The comment style is configured on a per file type basis and it explained in the [next section](#build-in-comment-styles).
+The comment style is configured on a per file type basis (see [next section](#build-in-comment-styles)).

 ### Configuring comment styles

 Comment styles are configured on a per file type basis.
 The default is to apply C Style block comments to Scala and Java files.
+No other comment styles are predefined.
+If you want to create comments for example for your XML files, you have to add the corresponding mapping manually (see below).
 The build-in comment styles are defined in [CommentStyle](https://github.com/sbt/sbt-header/blob/master/src/main/scala/de/heikoseeberger/sbtheader/CommentStyle.scala):

 |Name|Description|
 |----|-----------|